triloy8/diffusionLM/README.md

 ## What Is This?

-A from‑scratch diffusion language model inspired by the LLaDA guidelines.
-This repo continues the work from my earlier `transformerLM` project, evolving the original masked Transformer into a bidirectional core while expanding it with diffusion-specific batch/noise handling and shipping supporting tools (tokenizer, dataset builder, CLI, benchmarks, logging) with clarity and readability as priorities.
+This project started life as a from‑scratch diffusion language model inspired by the LLaDA guidelines and has since grown into a mini deployable stack.
+The earlier `transformerLM` prototype evolved into a bidirectional core, and the repository now bundles the supporting pieces (tokenizer, streaming data pipeline, CLI, benchmarks, logging, orchestration scripts) needed to train and serve diffusion LMs end to end.

 ## Overview